Elderwood

 Description

-This detection identifies a request to resolve a domain publicly known to be associated with this specific malicious actor.
-Please be aware that malicious actors will often use compromised legitimate websites for malicious purposes.
+This detection identifies a request to resolve a domain publicly reported as associated with this malicious actor.
+Malicious actors may use compromised websites for malicious purposes.

 Recommendation

-The alert may be related to normal web browsing activity by the end user.
+This alert may have been caused by normal web browsing activity by the end user.
 Review the alert in question.
 If necessary, rebuild the host from a known, good source and have the user change their password.

 Suspicious Process - Elderwood Related Binary Executed